theupdateframework/pep-on-pypi-with-tuf/README.rst

 * Simple index: The HTML page that contains internal links to the distributions of a project [17]_.

+* Roles: There is one *root* role in PyPI.
+There are multiple roles whose
+  responsibilities are delegated to them directly or indirectly by the *root*
+  role.
+The term top-level role refers to the *root* role and any role
+  delegated by the *root* role.
+Each role has a single metadata file that it is trusted to provide.

 * Metadata: Metadata are signed files that describe roles, other metadata, and target files.

-* Repository: A repository is a source of named metadata and target files.
+* Repository: A repository is a resource compromised of named metadata and target files.
 Clients request metadata and target files stored on a repository.

-* Consistent snapshot: A set of TUF metadata and PyPI targets that capture the complete state of all projects on PyPI as they were at some fixed point in time.
+* Consistent snapshot: A set of TUF metadata and PyPI targets that capture the complete state of all projects on PyPI as they existed at some fixed point in time.

-* The *snapshot* (*release*) role: In order to prevent confusion due to the different meanings of the term "release" as employed by PEP 426 [17]_ and the TUF specification [16]_, the *release* role is renamed as the *snapshot* role.
+* The *snapshot* (*release*) role: In order to prevent confusion due to the different meanings of the term "release" used in PEP 426 [17]_ and the TUF specification [16]_, the *release* role is renamed as the *snapshot* role.

 * Developer: Either the owner or maintainer of a project who is allowed to update the TUF metadata as well as distribution metadata and files for the